-What to see in Czech Republic?
+What to go in Czech Republic?

 Karlštejn (Karlštejn), located in 40 km from Prague